Magnificent frigatebird: Breeding

-This bird makes a shallow platform nest on top of both trees and bushes on islands and cays with mangroves.
-This nest is constructed out of branches and twigs.
+The male bird displays a large, scarlet red throat pouch to attract a female mate.
+The female descends to join a male she has chosen.
+A shallow platform nest is constructed on top of both trees and bushes on islands and cays with mangroves.
+This nest is made of branches and twigs.

-The magnificent frigatebird lays a clutch of one clear white egg that measures 68 by 47 mm on average.
+The bird lays a clutch of one clear white egg that measures 68 by 47 mm on average.
 This egg is incubated by both sexes for a period of 50 to 60 days.
 After the egg hatches, the male parent will abandon it, with the female staying to provision for the young for almost a year.

 Feeding

 This species feeds mainly on fish, squid, jellyfish and crustaceans.
 Individual bird diets vary depending on food availability, preferred hunting technique, sex, and age.

 It is a kleptoparasite, pecking at other seabirds to force them to disgorge their meals.
 After forcing the other seabird to regurgitate its meal, the magnificent frigatebird will dive and catch the prey before it hits the surface of the water.